 In economic time series, calendar adjustment methods are frequently used.
 These methods take into account the seasonality of a series and the presence of specific influences that are caused by the structure of the calendar.
 They mostly consist of a trend, seasonal variables and a trading pattern.
-Trading day effects reflect variations in monthly time series due to the changing composition of months with respect to the number of times each day of the week occurs (Bell & Martin, 2004).
+Trading day effects reflect variations in monthly time series due to the changing composition of months with respect to the number of times each day of the week occurs (2).
 In each month, there are four weeks plus usually one, two or three more days.
 Each weekday occurs at least 4 times in a month, but some days will occur 5 times.
 The composition of the calendar will affect the data for the month.
 If, for example, a shop is only open on weekdays, then sales will be higher if some weekdays occur five times in a month.
 Especially monthly time series that are totals of daily activities (like the records of road crashes), are often influenced by the weekday composition of the month.
-Details on the construction of trading day models are given in Findley et al. (1998), based on Young (1965), Cleveland & Devlin (1980) and Bell (1984).
-The technique was subsequently used in the Census X11-ARIMA (Dagum, 1980) and X12-ARIMA (Findley et al., 1998) seasonal adjustment methods for time series.
-The combination of trading day regression analysis and ARIMA time series modeling is also presented in Bell et al. (1983).
-Trading day patterns can be included in different forms, as is shown in Soukup & Findley (2000).
-In our study, we prefer a parsimonious form of the trading day pattern, as provided by Gómez & Maravall (1996).
+Details on the construction of trading day models are given in Findley et al. (3), based on Young (4), Cleveland et al. (5) and Bell (6).
+The technique was subsequently used in the Census X11-ARIMA (7) and X12-ARIMA (3) seasonal adjustment methods for time series.
+The combination of trading day regression analysis and ARIMA time series modeling is also presented in Bell et al. (8).
+Trading day patterns can be included in different forms, as is shown in Soukup et al. (9).
+In our study, we prefer a parsimonious form of the trading day pattern, as provided by Gómez et al. (10).
 This form captures the trading day effect in one variable.
 A whole series of applications of adjustment methods can be found, mainly in the field of economics.
-For example, Rooijakkers & Bouchehati (2005) use trading day variables to adjust monthly data on Dutch consumer spending. based on an X12-ARIMA time series decomposition.
-In Cano et al. (1996), regression analysis with ARMA errors is used to adjust employment time series for calendar effects.
-The use of dummy variables to represent a deterministic seasonal pattern is widely explained in many textbooks (see for example Makridakis et al., 1998).
+For example, Rooijakkers et al. (11) use trading day variables to adjust monthly data on Dutch consumer spending, based on an X12-ARIMA time series decomposition.
+In Cano et al. (12), regression analysis with ARMA errors is used to adjust employment time series for calendar effects.
+The use of dummy variables to represent a deterministic seasonal pattern is widely explained in many textbooks (see for example Neter et al. (13), Makridakis et al. (14) and Pankratz (15)).

 In traffic safety research, the use of calendar data to improve road safety forecasts seems less widespread.
 To our knowledge, the impact of trading day patterns on the evolution in traffic safety has never been investigated.
-However, in many studies, time series of road crashes are analyzed, using a variety of models (see for example COST329 (1999) and Van den Bossche & Wets (2003)).
-More recently, Raeside and White (2004) used ARIMA models to analyze monthly time series on pedestrian casualties and fatalities in Great-Britain.
-Applications of regression models with ARMA errors are found in Van den Bossche et al. (2004) and Van den Bossche et al. (2004) and Van den Bossche et al. (2005).
-One class of explanatory time series models is known as the DRAG family (Gaudry & Lassarre, 2000).
+However, in many studies, time series of road crashes are analyzed, using a variety of models (16, 17).
+More recently, Raeside et al. (18) used ARIMA models to analyze monthly time series on pedestrian casualties and fatalities in Great-Britain.
+Applications of regression models with ARMA errors are found in Van den Bossche et al. (19, 20).
+One class of explanatory time series models is known as the DRAG family (21).
 These are structural models, including a relatively large number of explanatory variables, whose effects on exposure, the frequency and the severity of road crashes are estimated by econometric methods.
-In the DRAG-2 model for Quebec (Fournier & Simard, 2000) and the SNUS-2.5 model for Germany (Blum & Gaudry, 2000), some calendar variables like the number of working days, Saturdays, Sundays and holidays in a month are included.
+In the DRAG-2 model for Quebec (22) and the SNUS-2.5 model for Germany (23), some calendar variables like the number of working days, Saturdays, Sundays and holidays in a month are included.
 Apart from these examples, calendar data are rarely used to enrich the models.